CityofToronto/bdit_data-sources/volumes/README.md

   - **Modes:** Vehicular traffic is detected by RESCU.
  - **Date range and updates:** January 2017 to present; daily updates
 - **Geographic coverage:** Highways and Expressways managed by the City of Toronto
-- **Format available:** Custom Data Extract in CSV
+- **Format available:** Custom data extract in CSV
 - **Data management and access:** Data is managed and coordinated by ITS Central.
-Active Traffic Management- ITS central and Data & Analytics units are the main contacts .
+- Active Traffic Management- ITS central and Data & Analytics units are the main contacts .
-- Please contact   transportationdata@toronto.ca
+- Please contact transportationdata@toronto.ca to reach Data & Analytics
 - Aggregated data is available in rescu schema.
 - More information can be found on [RESCU Readme](rescu/README.md)

 ### **Miovision-Cameras**
-- **Description:**  Miovision cameras are installed at selected locations across the City.
-Camera feeds are converted to turning movement count volumes for many modes (truck, bus, car,   pedestrian, bicycle.
+- **Description:**  Miovision cameras are installed at selected intersections across the City.
+Camera feeds are converted to turning movement count volumes for different modes (truck, bus, car,   pedestrian, bicycle).
 Miovision then processes the video footage and provides volume counts in aggregated 1 minute bins
 - **Data collection method:** Data is collected using Permanent counters - Miovision cameras
 - **Collected data:**
 -  24/7 volume data at these locations are available on an ongoing basis
    - **Bins**: Data are aggregated from 1-minute volume data into two types of 15-minute volume products: Turning Movement Count (TMC) and Automatic Traffic Recorder (ATR) equivalents.
-   - **Modes:** truck, bus, car,   pedestrian, bicycle), although bicycle volumes are less accurate, and are actively being improved.
+   - **Modes:** truck, bus, car, pedestrian, bicycle, although bicycle volumes are less accurate, and are actively being improved.
 - **Date range and updates:** January 2019 to present; daily updates
 - **Geographic coverage:** Limited permanent counter locations (60 active locations as of April 24, 2023)
-- **Format available:** Custom Data Extract in CSV
+- **Format available:** Custom data extract in CSV
 - **Data management and access:**
 - Miovision data collection is coordinated and managed by Data and Analytics unit.
 - Please contact TransportationData@toronto.ca.